A Long Lay Off, and New Beginnings

 It's in the blade!
 Advantage Bait Company manufactures custom spinnerbaits and components for serious anglers looking for an advantage over their competition.
 Their lures feature the Advantage Blade with Extreme Flash Technology (E.F.T.) a unique patented blade that produces more surface reflection and flash than standard blades.
 They come in a variety of colors, sizes, and shapes for changing conditions.
 Advantage Bait Company “It’s in the blade.”
 Visit AdvantageBait.com

-I've taken my career to next level this year and looking forward to a full tour schedule in 2012.
+I've taken my career to next level this year and looking forward to a full tour schedule this season.
 From Florida to the Great Lakes, I'm going to be covering a lot of water and making my share of road-trips.
 You can follow me on tour by checking out my Tournament Trail page with my schedule and results as they come in.
 Check back often and I hope to see you out on the water.

 > Tournament Trail